-Candidates who have cleared JEE Mains are eligible to appear for JEE Advanced.
-After clearing the JEE Mains, every candidate must fulfill the following eligibility criteria to appear in JEE Advanced 2018.
+Candidates who have cleared JEE Mains 2018 are eligible to appear for JEE Advanced 2018.
+After clearing the JEE Mains, every candidate must fulfil the following JEE Advanced 2018 eligibility criteria to appear for the exam.

 Criterion 1 – Performance in JEE Main 2018